awsdocs/aws-sct-user-guide/doc_source/CHAP_Installing.md

 ## Installing the required database drivers<a name="CHAP_Installing.JDBCDrivers"></a>

-For the AWS SCT to work correctly, you must install the JDBC drivers for your source and target database engines\.
+For the AWS SCT to work correctly, install the JDBC drivers for your source and target database engines\.
+If you use a virtual target database platform, you don't need to install the JDBC driver for your target database engine\.
+For more information, see [Using virtual targets](CHAP_Mapping.VirtualTargets.md)\.

 After you download the drivers, you give the location of the driver files\.
 For more information, see [Storing driver paths in the global settings](#CHAP_Installing.JDBCDrivers.Settings)\.